All Episodes

 It's their business to sell things.

-So Coca-Cola decides like years late to this, that they're going to get in on the polar bears are dying craze.
+So Coca-Cola decides, like years late to this, that they're going to get in on the polar bears are dying craze.

-The problem is the polar bears aren't dying, and this has been established and affirmed over the recent number of months, maybe years, but they decided to come out with a White can for Christmas with a mom and a couple of baby polar bears on it with a notion that some of the proceeds are going to go to the Save the Polar Bear Fund.
+But they decided to come out with a white can for Christmas with a mom and a couple of baby polar bears on it with the notion that some of the proceeds are going to go to the Save the Polar Bear Fund.

 And I ripped it.